kai687/sphinxawesome-theme/docs/how-to/modify.rst

 is styled via Tailwind's ``@apply`` directives.
 This includes everything that's converted from reStructuredText to HTML.

-These styles are defined in :file:`theme-src/src/theme-custom.css`.
+These styles are defined in the files :file:`theme-src/css/*.css`.
+The CSS is categorized according to the elements which they apply to.
+For instance, styles relevant for the navigation menu are in :file:`nav.css`.

 Everything that's not converted from reStructuredText is styled with Tailwind's classes directly in the template files.